Tiananmen Exiles: Author

-Rowena Xiaoqing He was born in China and was raised as a part of the "Tiananmen Generation".
-She received her M.A. and Ph.D degrees from the University of Toronto and conducted her postdoctoral research at Harvard's Fairbank Center for Chinese Studies.
+Rowena He was born and raised in China and belongs to the "Tiananmen Generation".
+She received her Ph.D. and M.A. degrees from the University of Toronto and conducted her postdoctoral research at Harvard's Fairbank Center for Chinese Studies.
 She is a current member at the Institute for Advanced Study at Princeton (2018-2019) working on her manuscript on history, memory, and Chinese student nationalism in the Post-Tiananmen era.
 As of 2019, she is Associate Professor of History at the Chinese University of Hong Kong.
 She has previously taught at Harvard University, Wellesley College, and St. Michael's College.

 In her profile interview with the New York Times (in both English and Chinese editions), He details the challenges of "teaching Tiananmen to a generation."
-In the Tiananmen courses she created, she engaged students to organize symposiums to share what they had learned with the general public, and invited faculty members to serve as chairs and discussants, among them, historian Merle Goldman and political scientist Roderick MacFarquhar, who gave closing remarks each year at the student-initiated symposium.
+In the Tiananmen courses she created, she engaged students to organize symposiums to share what they had learned with the general public, and invited faculty Roderick MacFarquhar,members to serve as chairs and discussants, among them, historian Merle Goldman and political scientist who gave closing remarks each year at the student-initiated symposium.
 For the 25th anniversary of the Movement, He and her students organized a full-day conference which included panels of academics, journalists, and exiled leaders.
 Based on a Boston Globe story one freshman student from China "told the packed auditorium" that “I took this class because I am the generation that’s being brainwashed...
 Everything I knew about June 4, 1989, was the fragments I heard from my dad."

-The Harvard Magazine reports that "the course has not escaped its own controversy.
-A Chinese man told one student not to take the course because it represented a biased version of history, and each year, some students, usually those from mainland China, ask for their names and appearances to be withheld from the publicly accessible course website."
-He's teaching has been covered by the Harvard Crimson, Harvard Political Review, the Harvard Magazine the Wellesley News and other international news outlet.
+The Harvard Magazine reports that "a Chinese man told one student not to take the course because it represented a biased version of history, and each year, some students, usually those from mainland China, ask for their names and appearances to be withheld from the publicly accessible course website."
+He's teaching has been covered by the Harvard Crimson, Harvard Political Review, the Harvard Magazine, the Wellesley News and other international news outlets.

 She received the Harvard University Certificate of Teaching Excellence three consecutive times.
 In addition to her scholarly work, He writes and speaks widely outside the academia.